 I tend to stick to foods that I know won’t give me a reaction.

-I’d rather experiment when I’m home then deal with a flare up when I’m on vacation.
+I’d rather experiment when I’m home than deal with a flare-up when I’m on vacation.

 12. Portable fan

 Yes, this saved me a few times on my trips to hot places.

 It was getting really hot and I was starting to itch.

 So I busted out my portable USB-powered fan to cool me until I could cool off in the A/C.